sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-quick-start/cp-mobile-dev-kit-quick-start.md

 ## You will learn
   - How to create a mobile project in SAP Build Lobby
-  - How to create an MDK app in SAP Business Application Studio
+  - How to configure the project using Storyboard in SAP Build development Environment
-  - How to deploy an MDK app to Mobile Services and run it in mobile client
+  - How to deploy an MDK project to Mobile Services and run it in mobile client
-  - How to deploy an MDK app to Cloud Foundry and run it as a Web application

 ---